Abdullah Ghofoor

-Abdullah Ghofoor was a citizen of Afghanistan who was held in the United States Guantanamo Bay detainment camps, in Cuba.
+Abdullah Ghofoor (born 1971) was a citizen of Afghanistan who was held in the United States Guantanamo Bay detainment camps, in Cuba.

 American counter-terrorism analysts estimate he was born in 1971, in Keshai, Afghanistan.

 He arrived in Guantanamo on June 10, 2002, and was repatriated to Afghanistan on March 14, 2004.

 Repatriation

-On November 25, 2009, the Department of Defense published a list of the dates captives were transferred from Guantanamo.
+On November 25, 2009, the United States Department of Defense published a list of the dates captives were transferred from Guantanamo.